-Dual-enrollment applicants are evaluated for admission on the same basis as other freshman applicants: academic preparation and performance; and personal achievement and characteristics.
+Applicants with college credits earned through dual credit programs are evaluated for admission on the same basis as other freshman applicants.

 - If you are applying for summer or autumn quarter after you graduate from high school, use the freshman application.